-Step 2: U5-U7 coaches will grab 4 flags, whereas U9 coaches will grab 2 flags from the rolling bin.
+Step 2: A coach from each team will grab 2 flags from the garbage bin.

-Step 3: U5-U7 coaches will grab 4 bases, whereas U9 coaches will grab 2 bases from the stacks of bases that are neatly stacked on the floor.
+Step 3: A coach from each team will grab 2 bases from the stacks of bases that are neatly stacked on the floor.

 Step 4: Take your flags and bases to the field of your scheduled game.